Undergraduate BA (Hons)

 Design for Theatre

-This module will build upon previous design learning and will enable each student to identify an area of technical theatre they wish to pursue.
+This module will build upon previous design learning and will enable each student to identify an area of theatre design they wish to pursue.
 Learning will focus on these particular areas of study to advance your skills in these subjects Your supervised time will encourage and enable you to realise design thinking for live performance, through practical exploration.

 Stages and Staging